 What is comparative advertising?

-Comparative advertising, also known as combative or comparison marketing, encompasses marketing tactics that compare two or more goods or services.
+Comparative advertising is a marketing tactic that compares two or more goods or services.
 When a company presents its products as superior — whether by using generalizations or by directly naming a competitor’s offerings — they’re engaging in comparative marketing.

 These side-by-side comparisons usually highlight one product’s value, cost, or features over competitors.
 You’ll let your target audience know why you’re their best option, whether they’re looking for landscaping services or a new skincare brand.